 3. A shaving machine comprising, in combination, a shear-plate having alternate slots and blades across its narrow dimensions, walls supporting the ends of the blades, said walls being slotted opposite said slots and above the rear surfaces of the blades, cutter means intermediate said walls, said cutter means having teeth bearing against the rear surfaces of said blades and against the inner surfaces of said walls, and means to operate said cutter means relative to said shear-plate.

-4. In a shaving machine, a thin shear-plate of uniform thickness having a series of slots and blades, the walls of each of the slots being inclined and approaching a line of convergence above the rear surface of said shear-plate, each of the slots having a width between .008 and .020 of an inch, and the thickness of said shear-plate being commensurate with the width of each slot.
+4. In a shaving machine, a thin shear-plate of uniform thickness having a series of slots and blades, the walls of each of the slots being inclined and approaching a line of convergence above the rear surface of said shear-plate, each of the slots having a width between

 5. A shaving machine comprising a shaving head channel-shaped in cross section and slotted and sharpened on its closed side to form shearing edges, and a cutter channel shaped in cross-section and slotted on its closed side and slidable in the head whereby the slotted ends co-operate to cut hair entering the slots of the shaving head.

 In testimony whereof I affix my signature.